daniSchaefer/EGammaSF/README.md

-provides simple class to help analysist extract the scale-factors provided by EGamma POG.
+provides simple class to help analysist extract the scale-factors provided by EGamma POG. use makefile and test.cpp to get minimal working example

 ## While in debugging stage:
-    use makefile and test.cpp to get minimal working example
+    only in the debugging stage, are fits made for the smoothing of sf and the smoothed uncertainties are calculated and saved to the output file OUT*.root if the class is used in user mode, those functions are read from the OUT*.root file

 ## Class properties: